amartinez116/fluid_simulation/SPH/README.md

-Following code has been taken from: https://github.com/GuanBiao/SPH
+Following code has been adapted from: https://github.com/GuanBiao/SPH

 # Smoothed Particle Hydrodynamics